What Should You Do When Your Lease Ends

 Benefits Of Leasing A Car

-Leasing a car has many benefits for our Rosen Automotive Family customers.
+Leasing a car has many benefits for our Rosen Automotive Family customers in the Milwaukee, Madison, or Greenfield, WI area.
 Monthly payments are usually lower than buying a car because you’re not paying back the initial price of the car.
 Instead, you’re just borrowing and repaying the difference between the car’s value when new and the car’s residual, plus finance charges.

 Other benefits include driving the car during its prime, always driving a late-model vehicle that’s covered by the manufacturer’s warranty, which may include free oil changes and other scheduled maintenance, predictable monthly payments, get a higher-priced, better equipped vehicle you otherwise wouldn’t be able to purchase, and after the lease ends you simply drop it off at the dealership.